MappedIn/platform-api/examples/javascript/README.md

 MappedIn REST API & Javascript
 ========

 This documentation is intented for partners and integrators of the MappedIn Platform.
-The steps you can begin using MappedIn in your Javascript applications.
+The following steps will help you get setup so you can begin using MappedIn in your Javascript applications.

 ## Getting Started